 Also try setting a slower shutter speed and panning to blur the background and keep your subject in focus.
 This is a good way to convey speed and also helps when you have a really cluttered background, like a bunch of trees.

 It's okay to have busy texture such as brick walls, trees, graffiti, etc. Just make sure you don't have these elements distracting the subject.
 For example, a pole in the background that looks like it's coming out of the skateboarder's head is a distraction that could easily be avoided by composing shots properly.
-You want the focus to be on the skater and the story he's conveying.
+You want the focus to be on the skater and the story they are telling.

 Changing the angle of your shots is one of the simplest ways to make huge difference in how your images look.
 And low angles in particular really help to bring skateboarding photography to another level.
 Taking your camera to ground level increases the height and excitement of the action.